What Does Developmental Editing Involve?

 The editor will assess the subject or time continuity and see if it is jumping around.
 She will make notes on how something could be developed further, perhaps parts that can be moved to a better location in the manuscript, or if a certain area needs more material.

 A developmental editor may also give you notes on the strength of your structure.
-It’s empowering to find out exactly what you are doing right.
+It’s empowering to find out exactly what you are doing right, as well as wrong.

 After note-taking stage, the editor may create a developmental plan that outlines:

 - Content Summary.
 The content summary is a brief re-wording of what we perceive your book to be about.
 One paragraph.